syznq/Roblox-Scripts/README.md

 **IMPORTANT READ THIS:**

-- We are not responsible for what happens to your account
+- I'm not responsible for what happens to your account
 - Always use an alt account

 ## Support